College Housing Costs 2026: Dorm vs Apartment vs Commuting

 - Food contribution: Even living at home, you should budget $100-$200/month for your share of household food costs.

-Despite these trade-offs, commuting is the clear winner for cost-conscious students.
+For cost-conscious students, commuting is usually the strongest cash-savings move when the commute is short enough to protect study time.
 Budget your complete college expenses with our college cost calculator.

 |---|---|---|---|